Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Jaguars stats and trends

-- In Jacksonville's 16 games this season, it has four wins against the spread.

-- The Jaguars have covered the spread once this year when underdogs by 15.5 points or more (in two chances).
+- The Jaguars have been underdogs by 15.5 points or more two times this season and covered the spread once.

-- Jacksonville's games this season have gone over the total in five out of 16 opportunities (31.2%).
+- Jacksonville has gone over the point total in 31.2% of its opportunities this year (five times over 16 games with a set point total).

-- In games that Jacksonville churns out more than 344.8 yards, the team is 1-5 against the spread and 1-5 overall.
+- In games that Jacksonville amasses over 344.8 yards, the team is 1-5 against the spread and 1-5 overall.

 - The Jaguars have turned the ball over 29 times, four fewer times than the Colts have forced turnovers (33).